panyapoc/aws-quickstart/messaging-node/sqs.md

 2. Sending message to queue | 10 mins
 3. Receiving message and deleteing message from queue | 5 mins
 4. Using Dead-letter Queues (DLQ) | 15 mins
-5. Recieve message using long polling consumers | 10 mins (optional)
+5. Receive messages using long polling consumers | 10 mins (optional)

 This lab is based on the examples provided in the [AWS Developer Guide for Amazon SQS](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/sqs-examples.html).